Chinese tourism overview

-Qunar is China’s top travel related search engine and travel information platforms.
-It helps consumers find and compare value and experiences for flights, hotels, packages and other travel services.
+Qunar is China’s top travel-related search engine and travel information platform.
+It helps consumers find and compare value and experiences for flights, hotels, packages, and other travel services.

-It is an online leisure travel company in China that offers a large selection of packaged tours, as well as travel-related services for leisure traverlers.
+It is an online leisure travel company in China that offers a large selection of packaged tours, as well as travel-related services for leisure travelers.

 The Chinese case study on using live streaming to attract Chinese tourists